How to Use AI to Take Meeting Notes and Boost Productivity

 But meetings don’t deserve a bad rap.
 Creating a suitable virtual meeting environment and providing the right tools allows you to focus on a quality over quantity work culture and get more done during your weekly calls.

-AI solutions like Fellow take the meeting stressors out of the picture, offering features like:
+AI note-taking solutions like Fellow take the meeting stressors out of the picture, offering features like:

-• AI Meeting Copilot: Fellow’s Meeting Copilot is your personal meeting assistant, relieving note-takers of their duties so they can focus on what’s really important—offering input.
-The Copilot records, transcribes, and summarizes calls, delivering detailed notes in a centralized location.
-Plus, the “Ask Copilot” feature lets you ask things like “What should I follow up on in the next meeting?” and “What did I miss?”
+• AI meeting assistant: Fellow AI is your personal meeting assistant, relieving note-takers of their meeting notes duties so they can focus on what’s really important — offering input.
+Fellows records, transcribes, and summarizes all your meetings, whether its Zoom, Google Meet, or Microsoft Teams meetings or from uploaded video or audio files.
+Then, Fellow delivers those detailed notes to a centralized library accessible to all team members.
+Plus, the “Ask Fellow” feature lets you ask things like “What should I follow up on in the next meeting?” and “What did I miss?”

-• Action items: Alongside recordings and transcriptions, the Meeting Copilot automatically creates action items highlighting key points and decisions.
+• Action items: Alongside recordings and meeting transcripts, Fellow automatically creates action items highlighting key points and decisions.
 And Fellow integrates with all your notes and calendars, including Google Meet, Zoom, and Microsoft Teams.
 So if you miss a meeting, you can access action item lists later to identify your responsibilities.

-• Auto-generated meeting agenda: Fellow’s Copilot takes cues from action items, previous talking points, meeting titles, and participants to create a relevant agenda for your next call.
+• Auto-generated meeting agenda: Fellow takes cues from action items, previous talking points, meeting titles, and participants to create a relevant AI agenda suggestions for upcoming meetings.

 • Suggested topics: Fellow works great for one-on-one meetings, too.
-A database of one-on-one topics based on previous calls and talking points keeps the conversation productive and engaging (you’ll find this on the right side of your Fellow app).
+A database of one-on-one topics based on previous calls and talking points keeps the conversation productive and engaging.

-How to use AI-powered tools to take meeting notes
+How to use AI tools like Fellow to take meeting notes

 Since Fellow generates your meeting notes, you reduce the risk of subjective interpretations and miscommunication.
 But the organizer or moderator should still review notes immediately after the call to remove errors and confusing sentences.